3000IQPlay/Xeno-Client/README.md

 "Some modules are partially skidded, but not fully.
 We plan to remove this soon"

 ## Discord:
-If you need help with anything in the client, click [here](https://discord.gg/YPeVBdZMQA)
+If you need help with anything in the client, click [here](https://discord.gg/YPeVBdZMQA) to join the discord.

 ## ClickGUI
 The GUI has 3 themes.
 Xeno (default), Plain, and Future.
 This can be changed through the ClickGUI module's settings.